plone/plone.testing/README.txt

 ``plone.testing`` provides tools for writing unit and integration tests in a Zope and Plone environment.
-It is not tied to Plone, and it does not depend on Zope 2 (although it will provide some additional tools if you are using Zope 2).
+It is not tied to Plone, and it does not depend on Zope 2 (although it has some optional Zope 2-only features).

 ``plone.testing`` builds on `zope.testing`_, in particular its layers concept.
 This package also aims to promote some "good practice" for writing tests of